 Mia scored in the 94 percentile on the SSAT.
 She is in 9th grade at Phillips Academy Andover.

-Our SSAT Prep Guide is now available in both online and print format.
-Use the Prep Guide along with our web-based practice platform, and you'll be well on your way to test success!
+Due to popular demand by test-taking families, we have created an ISEE Prep Guide as a companion to our Test Innovators platform.
+Use the Prep Guide along with our full-length practice tests and diagnostics, and you'll be well on your way to test success!